 Last month, Arizona teachers went on strike.
 Under intense political pressure as a result of the seven-day walkout, Arizona lawmakers passed a new budget that provided raises to teachers and increased spending on schools.
 During this period, Arizonans sent thousands of messages via Resistbot to Governor Doug Ducey, imploring he accept the teachers demands.

-We analyzed Resistbot data (anonymized to protect user privacy) from April 19–when teachers voted to strike the following week–to May 3 when the strike ended, and found that Arizonans wrote 3,962 letters to their elected officials during this time period.
+We analyzed Resistbot data (anonymized to protect user privacy) from April 19–when teachers voted to strike the following week–to May 3, when the strike ended.
+Arizonans wrote 3,962 letters to their elected officials during this period.

-We saw similar patterns of Resistbot usage in March, during the West Virginia teachers strike.
-According to the The Phoenix New Times, West Virginia and Oklahoma served as an inspiration to Arizona’s teachers:
+We saw similar patterns of Resistbot usage in March during the West Virginia teachers' strike.
+According to The Phoenix New Times, West Virginia and Oklahoma served as an inspiration to Arizona’s teachers: